dynobase-icon

 How much do DynamoDB Global Tables cost?

 DynamoDB Global Tables cost can be calculated by summing up the individual cost of all the replicated tables and adding Replicated Write Request Units to all that.
 You can use our pricing calculator to estimate rough costs of your setup.
+Keep in mind that costs can vary significantly based on the amount of data written and read across regions.

 What are the DynamoDB Global Tables supported regions?